FormoSeanIap/docubloom/readme/data/budget.md

 <details>
   <summary>ElastiCache</summary>

-  - I chose Reserved Nodes (for 3 years) for a 50% saving over the on-demand plan.
+  - I chose the 3-year Reserved Node (a commitment for 3 years) for a 50% saving over the On-Demand Node.

     ![](../imgs/pricing-ElastiCache.png)